Aresaces

 A view of the Middle Rhine in the Mainz-Bingen area.

 The Aresaces were Belgic tribe.
 They were closely related to, and probably originally part of, the Treveri.
 They inhabited the left bank of the Rhine in the Mainz-Bingen area, which was once the easternmost part of Treveran territory.

+Name

+The etymology is uncertain.
+Rudolf Thurneysen has compared Aresaces with the Old Irish airech ('free man, noble, prince'), itself from Proto-Celtic *ariokos.

 Written sources

 The Aresaces are not mentioned by ancient writers, such as geographers or Julius Caesar, but are known from three inscriptions dating to the 1st and 2nd centuries CE.
 Two of these come from Rhenish Hesse, while the third is from Augusta Treverorum (Trier), the capital of the Treveri.

 A grave monument from Mainz-Weisenau that identifies the two deceased children as Treveri has been explained as evidence that the Aresaces continued to regard themselves as a subdivision of the Treveri.

 Another Celtic tribe in Rhenish Hesse, known from an inscription as well as ancient literature, was the Cairacates.